 - Medicare tax rate of 3.8%.[1]

-- There may be other state or local sale or transfer taxes that apply at the time of sale; these are not itemized here for purposes of this hypothetical example.
+*Note that there may be other state or local sale or transfer taxes that apply at the time of sale; these are not itemized here for purposes of this hypothetical example.

 Based on our hypothetical case study, if you sell the business outright for $5 million and your cost basis is $500,000, your taxable gain is $4.5 million.
 Therefore, at sale, estimated capital gains taxes due will be:

-Instead of an outright sale, you can sell the asset in a carefully constructed Intermediated Installment Sale.
+Thus, instead of an outright sale, you can sell the asset in a carefully constructed Intermediated Installment Sale.
 Since you defer taxes in the Intermediated Installment Sale, you would begin with the full $5 million invested as opposed to the after tax amount of $3,347,333 in the outright sale.

 The money in the trust from the completion of the Intermediated Installment Sale allows the trust to enjoy the "earning power" of the $1,652,567 that would have been immediately paid in taxes under the outright sale.